 |North Atlantic Lobster Sales, Inc.||-||-||-||-||-||-||-||-|

-Partly cloudy throughout the day and breezy starting this afternoon.
+Partly cloudy later this afternoon and breezy starting this evening, continuing until tomorrow morning.

 Lat44° 31' 35.4''

 Moosabec Reach and the town of Jonesport are located on the far Down East Maine Coast about 38 miles northeast of Mount Desert Island and 35 miles southwest of the United States/Canadian border.
 Moosabec Reach allows east-west travel from Seguin Passag to Outer Goose Island.

 Lying on the north side of Moosabec Reach is the town of Jonesport, which has a limited amount of marina and marine service locations, but plenty of places with transient moorings and areas to drop the hook.
 Many of the seafood and lobster restaurant have temporary dockage available while you eat at their establishment.